Secret Key Generation Via Localization and Mobility: Introduction

 \subsection{Related Work}

 Generation of secret key from relative localization information can be categorized under source model of information theoretic secrecy, which studies generation of secret key bits from common randomness observed by legitimate nodes.
 In his seminal paper \cite{Maurer}, Maurer showed that, if two nodes observe correlated randomness, then they can agree on a secret key through public discussion.
-He provided upper and lower bounds on the achievable secret key rates, considering that the nodes have unlimited access to a public channel, accessible by the eavesdropper.
-Although the upper and lower bounds have been improved later \cite{Ahlswede:93,Maurer:99}, the secret key capacity of the source model in general is still an open problem.
+He provided upper and lower bounds on the achievable secret key rates.
+Although the bounds have been improved later \cite{Ahlswede:93,Maurer:99}, the secret key capacity of the source model in general is still an open problem.
 Despite this fact, the source model has been utilized in several different settings \cite{Csiszar:08,Maurer:03,Csiszar}.

 There is a vast amount of literature on localization (see, e.g., \cite{Gezici,Shen1} for wireless localization, \cite{infrared} for infrared localization, and \cite{ultrasound} for ultrasound localization).
 There has been some focus on secure localization and position-based cryptography~\cite{buhrman,srinivasan,poovendran,chandran}, however, these works either consider key generation in terms of other forms of secrecy (i.e., computational secrecy), or fall short of covering a complete information theoretic analysis.